netpanzer/netpanzer/README.md

 [Weekly Linux AppImage is available here.](https://github.com/netpanzer/netpanzer/releases/tag/appimage-weekly)

-Note that the current RC version is considered unstable, however we are quickly approaching the `0.9.0` release and need your feedback and testing!
-All current servers (as of 2024) are running this version, so this is what you want if you want to play on a public server.
+Most current servers (as of 2024) are running 0.9.0+, so this is what you want if you want to play on a public server.

 ## Contributing and Reporting Bugs